 As the 2013-14 season begins to reach its business end, Bayern Munich are enjoying a period of unprecedented dominance both domestically and in Europe.

-The unbeaten Bavarians are poised to shortly wrap up a second successive Bundesliga title and are in the semifinals of the DFB Pokal.
+The unbeaten Bavarians are poised to shortly wrap up a second successive Bundesliga title and are in the semi-finals of the DFB Pokal.

-3 – Since the start of 2013, the Bavarian outfit has suffered only three defeats in all competitions; two of these were virtually inconsequential losses in the Champions League when qualification was already assured.
+3 – Since the start of 2013, the Bavarian outfit have suffered only three defeats in all competitions; two of these were virtually inconsequential losses in the Champions League when qualification was already assured.

-5 – The number of trophies claimed by Heynckes and Guardiola for the Allianz Arena side over the course of the last year: the Bundesliga, the DFB Pokal, the Champions League, the FIFA Club World Cup and the European Supercup.
+5 – The number of trophies claimed by Heynckes and Guardiola for the Allianz Arena side over the course of the last year: the Bundesliga, the DFB Pokal, the Champions League, the Fifa Club World Cup and the European Supercup.

-20 – With a massive 20-point advantage in the Bundesliga over second-placed Borussia Dortmund, Bayern could become the earliest winner of the German title in history.
+20 – With a massive 20-point advantage in the Bundesliga over second-placed Borussia Dortmund, Bayern could become the earliest winners of the German title in history.
 Last season's April 6 date is the mark that could be broken, potentially as early as March 25.

 49 – The current unbeaten run of the Bavarians in the Bundesliga.
 They have not lost in the league since October 2012.

 58 – Bayern’s form over their last 58 matches reads: WWWWWWWWWWWWWWWWLWWWWWWWWWWWDWWWWWWDDWWWWLWWWWDWWWWWWWWWWW

 61 – The goal difference of the Bavarian side is greater than the number of goals any other team in the Bundesliga has even scored.